 To support this nationwide vision, the Malaysian government launched the MyDIGITAL initiative as part of the Malaysia Economy Digital Economy Blueprint.
 This initiative is part of the government’s plans to transform Malaysia into a digitally driven, high-income nation and a regional leader in the digital economy by 2030.
 Through the government’s Cloud First strategy under the MyDIGITAL blueprint, Malaysia looks to enhance its capabilities as a regional data hub, welcoming investment in data centers.
+The best market entry for U.S. companies is through local partners and distributors.

 Data Systems Integration & Emerging Digital Technologies